 Encourage kids to cheer for the person who beats them by name—so if they don’t know the person’s name, now they have to learn it.

 Prep time: 15 minutes

 Get one flashcard for every kid and leader you expect to have at your youth group (plus some extras, just in case).
 On each flashcard write the name of a celebrity or fictional character.
 The more well-known they are, the better.
 They could be actors, musicians, athletes, public figures, superheroes, or characters from books or movies.
 Be sure to pick people your students will know and appreciate, not just the famous people your leaders grew up with!

 Give every kid one of the cards and don’t let them see the name on it.
 Have them hold or tape the card on their forehead with the name facing out, find another person, and ask one yes or no question about the name on their card.
 Be sure to give kids plenty of example questions to use, such as:

 - “Am I someone who’s alive right now?”

 Make sure kids only ask each person one question so that they have to move around and talk to multiple people.
 Once they feel ready, they can try to guess who they are.
 When kids guess correctly, they can still help give other people clues.
 You can end the youth group game after a certain amount of time so nobody feels singled out if they couldn’t figure out who they were, or you can give bigger hints toward the end.

 3. ALL HANDS ON DECK

 Prep time: 0 minutes

-This is a game that’s intended to get kids into small groups with others, and it will take a little more explaining and demonstration up front.
+This is an outdoor/indoor game that’s intended to get kids into small groups with others, and it will take a little more explaining and demonstration up front.
 (You may need to borrow kids to demonstrate if you don’t have enough leaders.)